Achieving a Just Transition:

 Repsol’s transformation also need new profiles on its business, and in doing so, the company is hiring new employees but also relies on new career opportunities for its employees through professional reorientation, reskilling programs and strengthening specific skills to create experts and specialists (upskilling).

 Just Transition Indicator 2 Metric b: Company has set time—bound, measurable indicators to mitigate the social impacts of the low carbon transition on workers.

 Just Transition Indicator 4 Metric c: Company demonstrates the measures it takes to provide re- and/ or up-skilling, training or education opportunities for workers & affected stakeholders.

 Just Transition Indicator 4 Metric b: Company discloses its process(es) for identifying skill gaps for workers and affected stakeholders in the context of low carbon transition which involves engaging with unions and communities.

 Disclosure Indicator 9 – Just Transition

-Metric b) The company has committed to retain, retrain, redeploy and/or compensate workers affected by decarbonization.
+Sub-indicator 9.1, Metric b) The company has committed to retain, retrain, redeploy and/or compensate workers affected by its decarbonization efforts.